samuelstjean/nlsam/README.md

 ## Using the NLSAM algorithm

-Once installed, there is now a single script to do the whole pocessing.
+Once installed, there is now a single script to do the whole processing.
 Feel free to have a look if you want to build your own python pipeline as it wraps the various parts of the algorithm provided inside the python-part library.

-The process is to first transform your data to Gaussian distributed signals if your dataset is Rician or Noncentral chi distributed and then proceceed to the NLSAM denoising part itself.
+The process is to first transform your data to Gaussian distributed signals if your dataset is Rician or Noncentral chi distributed and then proceed to the NLSAM denoising part itself.

 A quickstart example call would be